mactavishz/JavaScript-Data-Structures-and-Algorithms/README.md

 > Learning Data Structures and Algorithms via JavaScript

-## Current Phase
+## Outline

 1. Stack
 2. Queue
 3. Linked List
 4. BinarySearchTree
 5. Set
+6. Dictionary
+7. HashTable
-6. Sort&Search
+8. Sort&Search

 ## Note

-* Each Folder contain its source code and example
+* Each Folder contain its source code and example (maybe)
-* Code can directly run in Node
+* All the code can directly run in Node.js